Any responsible and ethical business will strive to reduce its carbon emissions, as well as remain competitive within its own market environment.

 Is Oil Becoming an Outdated Fuel?

 With the Committee on Climate Change urging the UK government to legislate as soon as possible to reach net zero emissions by 2050, the pressure is on all industries to adopt greener energy policies.
-What this means for off-grid businesses in practical terms is moving away from conventional, carbon-heavy fossil fuels.
+What this means for off-grid businesses in practical terms is moving away from conventional, carbon-heavy fossil fuels for business electricity demand.
 When considering the key features of oil, it’s not hard to see why it’s becoming an outdated off-grid option:

 • Increased carbon emissions: As a major contributor to climate change, the burning of oil for heating and cooking purposes releases far higher levels of carbon into the atmosphere than more efficient off-grid fuels like LPG.